solvia-labs/solvia/docs/src/staking.md

 - https://solanabeach.io

-To view block production statistics, use the Solana command-line tools:
+To view block production statistics, use the Solvia command-line tools:

 - `solana validators`
 - `solana block-production`

-The Solana team does not make recommendations on how to interpret this information.
+The Solvia team does not make recommendations on how to interpret this information.
 Do your own due diligence.

 #### Delegate your Stake